BurgundyDev/dots/README.md

 # dots
-My personal dotfiles for fish, alacritty and starship
+My personal dotfiles for zsh, alacritty and starship

 # Installation